Configuration

 Allows NaN, Infinity, and -Infinity as named floating-point values |

-IgnoreCondition values
+IgnoreCondition

 | Value | Description |